- Trump’s new plan to fight opioid overdose? This tweet 1 Year Ago

-The teaser trailer for the new His Dark Materials series dropped on Feb.
+Prior to the full-length Comic-Con trailer, the first teaser trailer for His Dark Materials dropped on Feb.
 24, 2019.
 You can watch it below.

 His Dark Materials release date

-There’s no official release date yet, but we expect the show to arrive in late 2019.
+There’s no official release date yet, but it’s scheduled for some time in late 2019.
 It may arrive around the same time as Philip Pullman’s next book, The Secret Commonwealth, a sequel that begins with Lyra as a 20-year-old student, and comes out on Oct.
 3.

 Gavia Baker-Whitelaw is a staff writer at the Daily Dot, covering geek culture and fandom.
 Specializing in sci-fi movies and superheroes, she also appears as a film and TV critic on BBC radio.
 Elsewhere, she co-hosts the pop culture podcast Overinvested.
 Follow her on Twitter: @Hello_Tailor